timpelo/LittleEngine/README.txt

 DESCRIPTION OF THE PRODUCT

-    Game engine running with Java 8.
-Developer can use this engine to to make simple 2d engine.
+    LittleEngine is game engine running with Java 8.
+Developer can use this engine to make simple 2d engine.
 Engine uses only native Java libraries.
 Engine contains basic 2d drawing and collision detection.
     It also has simple physics engine for 2d game.
 Engine can handle sound files.
 Engine support tiled maps and has own 2d dynamic light.

 FILES

-    All release directories has same structure as 2015-12-18-release-3
+    All release directories has the same structure as 2015-12-18-release-3

     MyEngine/
     |